MarcBresse/workflowManager/README.md

 System to help manage high volume of operations

-The purpose is to manage independent processes running on a local machine (current security constraints doesn't allow a server hosted system).
+It is designed to manage processes on a local machine (current security constraints doesn't allow a server hosted system).

 The scheduler keeps a log of it's activity and can be interracted with through a GUI.
 Objective is